RichardJECooke/richardjecooke.github.io/src/articles/2022/the-best-cloud-storage-for-linux/index.md

 - My Google Drive is already filled with app backups, phone photos, and online documents.
 I don't want to get confused and clutter it more with file backups.

 ## Conclusion
-In the end I chose to stay with OneDrive and simply backup my files manually through their web interface.
+In the end I chose to stay with OneDrive for most of my backups, and simply backup my files manually through their web interface.
 It has proven to be a trustworthy service, with good selective sync, and Android support.

+I use Dropbox free (5GB) to sync between two computers and my phone for current work and notes.

-Dropbox would be the best solution for all my needs, but is more expensive for more space than I use.
+Dropbox would be the best solution for all my needs, but 2TB is more expensive for more space than I use.

 Finally, while reading all the reviews on Reddit, I was reminded that you should always encrypt your files (e.g. with 7zip and a password) that you save on cloud storage.
 These companies have full access to your files, and regularly scan them for any content they deem inappropriate.
 They can cancel your account at any time with no recourse.